letea/prettier-config/README.md

 ```

 ### jsxBracketSameLine: false
-Keep the same position of the bracket for the best reading to Developer.
+Keep the same position of the bracket for the best reading to developers.
 ``` jsx
 // false
 <button